-For youngest guests (children, ages 3-6) visiting the estate, Stan Hywet offers the “Seiberling Explorers” programs on select Wednesdays at 10:30am and 1pm this fall.
+For the youngest guests (children, ages 3-6) visiting the estate, Stan Hywet offers the “Seiberling Explorers” program on select Wednesdays at 10:30am.
 Programs take place in the Playgarden and throughout the estate.
-Program starts in the Carriage House Courtyard.
-No pre-registration required.
+Seiberling Explorers begins promptly at 10:30am in the Carriage House Courtyard.
+No pre-registration required; included in admission

 Don’t just walk the grounds; explore them in depth by going on a Quest!
 Stan Hywet has partnered with our friends at the Cuyahoga Valley National Park to create scavenger hunts called “Ohio & Erie Canalway Quests” where guests of all ages follow a series of clues to locate a hidden “treasure box.”
 Follow clues to uncover overlooked features and locations via three Quests that tell three unique stories about the creation of the Seiberling Estate.

 - Designing the Landscape Quest - Explore favorite spots and discover more “hidden” features with Stan Hywet’s landscape designer, Warren Manning.